openmlsys/html-en/chapter_accelerator/Programming_Methods.md

-# Programming Methods {#Programming Principles for Hardware Accelerators}
+# Programming Methods
+:label:`Programming Principles for Hardware Accelerators`

 The first two sections of this chapter primarily discuss the significance, ideas, and basic principles behind the design of hardware